global-line-network/coding-challenge/README.md

 * JDK 11
 * Maven 3.6.2

+This application using H2 as embedded DB so need initial registration/login, after that POST some user account and then enable for GET / UPDATE or DELETE endpoint .

 ## Running the application in dev mode

 You can run your application in dev mode that enables live coding using: